Wilbur H. Hamilton

-Wilbur H. Hamilton (July 19, 1909 – July 22, 1964) was an American businessman and politician from Philadelphia.
+Wilbur H. Hamilton (July 19, 1909 – July 22, 1964) was an American businessman and politician from Philadelphia, Pennsylvania.

+Formative years

-Born in the neighborhood of Manayunk, in Philadelphia, Pennsylvania, Hamilton was one of the sons of William J. Hamilton, Sr. and a member of a prominent Republican family in the city.
+Born in the neighborhood of Manayunk, in Philadelphia, Pennsylvania on July 19, 1909, Hamilton was one of the sons of William J. Hamilton Sr. and a member of a prominent Republican family in the city.
 He served in the United States Army during World War II.
-He went to the American Institute of Banking and was in the mortgage and bond business.
+After receiving training at the American Institute of Banking, he worked in the mortgage and bond business.

+Business and political career

-Hamilton worked for Boardman–Hamilton & Company Insurance company, eventually becoming its chairman.
+Hamilton worked for the Boardman–Hamilton & Company Insurance company, eventually becoming its chairman.
 He also followed his father into politics; from 1951 to 1955, he served in the Pennsylvania House of Representatives.
 In 1955, he ran for Philadelphia City Council from the 8th district and won, the only Republican to win a district seat that year.

 In 1956, after his brother William Jr. died, he became leader of the 21st ward.
 He rose through the ranks of the Republican Party hierarchy to become Chairman of the City Committee, the effective boss of the organization.
 He was a delegate to the 1964 Republican National Convention.

+Death

-On the way home from the convention, he suffered a heart attack and died suddenly at the age of 55.
+On the way home from the 1965 Republican National Convention, Hamilton suffered a heart attack and died suddenly at the age of 55.